frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/comborolls.md

 ### Typing comfort

 My layout is driven by the desire to minimize use of the inner index column.
 This can be further reduced with combos.
-So there are a number of combos involving B and K. These rolls and the two-hand combos (below) should reduce the usage of B and K by about half.
-The FR, FT and BR combos change an awkward outward roll into a more comfortable inward roll.
+So there are a number of combos involving B and K. (See also the two-hand combos further down.)
+For good measure, I added a roll just for B. The FR, FT and BR combos change an awkward outward roll into a more comfortable inward roll.

 ![](images/comboroll/comboroll-comfort.png)